123446666/CPT-E911-Data-Pipeline/proposal.md

 ---

 ## 12. Documentation & Knowledge Transfer Plan
-Our main documentation will be a README txt file in github(root directory).
-This document will outline needed package files, instructions for automation, and a diagram of the directory tree.
+Our main documentation will be a README text file.
+This document will outline needed Python package files, SQL Documentation, instructions for automation, and a diagram of the directory tree.

 Include:
 - Python Packages, APIs, OS